 The heavy branching does lead to quite a bit of clean up and they’ve experimented heavily on the best approach for it.
-Nadolny suggest folks get down to just few colas up top because the heavy branching, in this case, can lead to a lot of garbage popcorn buds down south on the plant.
+Nadolny suggests folks get down to just a few colas up top because the heavy branching, in this case, can lead to a lot of garbage popcorn buds down south on the plant.
 You’re better keeping super clean for that final push after the stretch.

-“I’ve finished it in so many rooms now in 25-, 10-, and 5-gallon pots, said Nadolny.
+“I’ve finished it in so many rooms now in 25-, 10-, and 5-gallon pots said Nadolny.
 “I would definitely have to say the 5-gallon pots were the most gorgeous.”

 The last round cultivated in the greenhouse was able to get up to 30 percent THC, the indoor version that dropped after made it to 25 percent.